Alexei Popyrin: 2013–2018: Challenger title, top 150

-2019–2020: First Grand Slam win, Top 100 debut
+2019–2020: First major win, top 100 debut

 Popyrin commenced 2019 with wildcards into the Brisbane International and Sydney International, losing in the first round in both.
 He also received a wildcard in the Australian Open, and achieved his first Grand Slam win by defeating Mischa Zverev in straight sets.
 Popyrin followed this up by beating Dominic Thiem and lost in the third round to Lucas Pouille in closely contested five sets.

 During the first half of 2019 Popyrin qualified for the main draws of the ATP 250 tournaments in New York and Estoril, ATP 500 in Acapulco and Masters 1000 in Indian Wells and Monte Carlo.
 Following his success on the ATP tour, Popyrin was awarded a main draw wildcard into French Open.
 In the first round Popyrin defeated France's Ugo Humbert in four sets winning his first Roland Garros men's main draw match.
 He lost to Laslo Djere in the second round.
 He broke into ATP top 100 for the first time at World No. 99 on 24 June 2019.

 In July 2019 Popyrin qualified for the main draw of the 2019 Wimbledon Championships Popyrin lost to Daniil Medvedev in the second round.
 In the same month, Popyrin received his first direct acceptance into ATP 250 tournament in Atlanta, where he lost in the quarterfinals.

 2019 was a breakout year for Popyrin.
-He played at least second round in all four Grand Slams - 3rd round of Australia Open, 2nd Round of Roland Garros, 2nd Round of Wimbledon and 3rd Round in US Open losing in 4 closely contested sets to Matteo Berrettini 4–6, 4–6, 7–6(3), 6–7(2).
+He played at least second round in all four Grand Slams – 3rd round of Australia Open, 2nd Round of Roland Garros, 2nd Round of Wimbledon and 3rd Round in US Open losing in four closely contested sets to Matteo Berrettini.

 In 2019 Popyrin qualified for 10 Professional tournaments tying the record set by Mischa Zverev in 2016.

-He ended 2019 with an ATP singles rank of World No. 97.

-Popyrin ended 2020 with an ATP singles rank of World No. 113.
+He ended 2019 with an ATP singles rank of 97 and in 2020 with an ATP singles rank of world No. 113.